0xsequence/sequence-unreal/README.md

 that class implements a blueprint Callable function [SetupCredentials(FCredentials_BE CredentialsIn)] which is callable within the child class [Custom_Spectator_Pawn].
 Calling this function will forward the credentials to a C++ backend.

-6) before we get into using the Rest of the SequenceAPI we'll cover how to handle the Authentication side of things first.
+6) before we get into using the rest of the SequenceAPI we'll cover how to handle the Authentication side of things first.

 [IF you are using your own UI you'll need to do the following]